 These lines by Ramprasad Bismil are taken from his patriotic poem which was later used as a slogan to challenge the British authority ruling in India.
 This slogan enlightened the need of the hour and urged people to fight for freedom against British imperialism.
 Bismil was one of the most talented patriotic writers of the time.

 “Aaram haram hai” – Jawaharlal Nehru

-Jawaharlal Nehru, a central figure in Indian politics, the first Prime Minister of India, was also amongst the desperate freedom fighters who wanted the motherland to be free from the British rule.
-As per Nehru not even a single sigh of relief was experienced till India got independence, taking rest was unworthy as per him.
+Jawaharlal Nehru, a central figure in Indian politics, and the first Prime Minister of India was also amongst the desperate freedom fighters who wanted the motherland to be free from the British rule.
+As per Nehru, not even a single sigh of relief was experienced until India got independence.
+Taking rest was unworthy as per him.